manuelkiessling/php-restful-subversion/README.md

       Subversion repository

-2. ...provides tools to cache your Subversion repository in order to make it searchable through the library in a fast and simple manner
+2. ...provides tools to cache your Subversion repository in order to make it searchable through the webservice in a fast and simple manner

 3. ...is a library of PHP classes which you can use to implement more complex use cases